HigorLochi/BasicCRUD/README.md

-#MVC System in PHP (PHP 8.4 + HTML5UP)
+# MVC System in PHP (PHP 8.4 + HTML5UP)

-This project is a web application developed in pure PHP (version 8.4.0) using the MVC (Model-View-Controller) architecture pattern.
+This project is a simple CRUD web application developed in pure PHP (version 8.4.0) using the MVC (Model-View-Controller) architecture pattern.
 The interface was built based on an HTML5UP template, ensuring a modern and responsive layout.

-#Technologies Used
+## Technologies Used
 PHP 8.4.0
 HTML5 / CSS3 / JavaScript
 HTML5UP Template
 MySQL
 XAMPP (development environment)

-#Prerequisites
+## Prerequisites

 Before running the project, you need to have the following installed: